davidpasch1/crawlframej/README.md

 The following libraries are only used for running the unit tests:
 - *junit*: Eclipse Public License 1.0
 - *hamcrest*: BSD License 3

+**Note**: Take a look at the build scripts of the individual projects for dependencies on 3rd party libraries.